johnnylambada/howmanychips.com/next-app/README.md

 # How Many Chips

-A Next.js website for calculating poker chip distributions for home games, deployed to Netlify.
+A Next.js website for calculating poker chip distributions for home games.

 ## Features